paritytech/polkadot/roadmap/implementers-guide/src/node/backing/prospective-parachains.md

 depth 2:                 head_2_a1   head_2_a2  head_2_a3
 ```

+### Example, Building Fragment Trees

+In this example we will step through the creation of two fragment trees with parachain block candidates in common.
+The appearance of the same candidate in more than one fragment tree motivates the use of a single `CandidateStorage` instance which all trees reference.
+The trees built in this example also demonstrate

 ### The Relay-Chain Being Forkful

 We account for the same candidate possibly appearing in different forks.
 While